arathod02/docs/docs/blog/scaling.md

     * Instead of the application knowing the topology, a proxy layer **KNOWS** the DB topology.
     * You configure server rules and query rules in the proxy layer.
 Based on the incoming query, the proxy routes the request to the correct DB shard.

-*I will write another blog to go really deep into BOTH the above techniques (Application vs. Proxy sharding).
-I will link those two blogs here soon.*
+*I have written separate blogs on [Shard Aware Applications](/shard-aware-app-design.md) and [Exteral DB Proxy](/proxy-server.md) to go really deep into BOTH the above techniques (Application vs. Proxy sharding).*